clay099/stock-tracker/README.md

     - notification period - daily, weekly, monthly
     - start date
     - stock price start date
-    - end date (first day this will be the same as start date)
+    - current date (first day this will be the same as start date, otherwise it will update to be the date the notification is issued)
-    - stock price end date (first day this will be the same as start date)
+    - stock price current date (first day this will be the same as start date)
     - Number of stocks to track - sensitive to be secured

 **Outline**